-- linear and nonlinear statics
+- linear and nonlinear statics,

-- contact analysis
+- contact analysis,

-- · dynamic mode analysis
+- · dynamic mode analysis,

-- thermal analysis
+- · thermal analysis,

-- fluid-structure acoustics (basic modeling and post-processing)
+- fluid-structure acoustics (basic modeling and post-processing),

-- electromagnetics (basic modeling and postprocessing)
+- electromagnetics (basic modeling and postprocessing).

-The interface is continuously adapted to new versions of MEDINA and extended to cover new features of PERMAS.
+The interface is continuously adapted to new versions of MEDINA.

 PERMAS-PAT - PATRAN Door

 This interface reads the PATRAN database with the model and writes the results onto PATRAN result files.